 - Alternate Contact Name:

 - Alternate Phone:

 - 416-813-7654 ext.
 301544

 - U of T Positions:

-- Associate Professor, Department of Paediatrics and Institute of Health Policy, Management and Evaluation
+- Professor, Department of Paediatrics and Institute of Health Policy, Management and Evaluation

 Dr. Mahant is a Paediatrician, Paediatric Hospitalist and Clinician-Investigator.
 The goal of his patient-oriented research program is to generate evidence to improve the health and health care delivery of hospitalized children.
 Dr. Mahant works with the General Paediatrics inpatient unit and in the Complex Care Program ambulatory program.

 Dr. Mahant’s research in Paediatric Hospital Medicine falls into the three major categories of outcomes research:

 - Comparative effectiveness of clinical strategies: Paediatric Hospital Medicine.
 Studies addressing diagnosis, prognosis and therapy for common and cumulatively costly conditions seen in Paediatric Hospital Medicine.